Storidge/cio-user-docs/operations/backup_minio.md

 cio volume create test -D
 ```

 Enable backup on the volume.
-The backup interval is every one hour with a maximum of 4 backups retained.
+The backup interval is every one hour with a maximum of four most recent backups retained.
 ```
 cio backup create test --backupinterval 1 --backupmax 4 --provider minio
 ```